 A pinkish liquid on top of the starter

-Remove it with a spoon and feed the starter to see if it’s can be revived.
+Remove it with a spoon and feed the starter to see if it’s still alive.

 Mold on top of your starter that was left in the fridge for too long

-Remove the mold and the top layer of the starter, put the starter in a clean jar.
-When the surface looks clean, add all-purpose flour, water and stir vigorously.
-Let it sit for a day and see if the starter wakes up and looks fresh.
+Remove the mold and the top layer of the starter and put the starter in a clean jar.
+When the surface looks clean, add flour and water and stir.
+Let it sit for a day and see if the starter wakes up and looks okay.